Our rating(4.3/5)

 Since this is a standalone card machine, there are not many accessories to connect it with.

-The main accessory – included in the package – is a non-slip display stand to put on a countertop.
-This doubles as a charging dock with an internal storage compartment for a USB charging cable that is also included.
+If you buy the cheaper Solo package, the main accessory included is a non-slip display stand to put on a countertop.
+This doubles as a charging dock with an internal storage compartment for a USB charging cable.

 inside SumUp Solo